rails/rails/guides/source/4_0_release_notes.md

 *   Connections *must* be closed at the end of a thread.
 If not, your connection pool can fill and an exception will be raised.

-*   Added the `ActiveRecord::Model` module which can be included in a class as an alternative to inheriting from `ActiveRecord::Base`:

-    ```ruby
-    class Post
-      include ActiveRecord::Model
-    end
-    ```

 *   PostgreSQL hstore records can be created.

 *   PostgreSQL hstore types are automatically deserialized from the database.